 We have a number of policies and procedures in place to look after your data that includes a Data Protection Policy, Confidentiality Policy and Information Security policies.
 These define our commitments and responsibilities to your privacy and cover a range of information and technology security areas.
 We provide training to staff who handle personal information and treat it as a disciplinary matter if they misuse or do not look after your personal information properly.

 We will not keep your information longer than it is needed or where the law states how long this should be kept.
 We will dispose of paper records or delete any electronic personal information securely.
-Where we use third parties to destroy our records we ensure they are obliged to follow strict protocols for destruction of confidential information.
+Where we use third parties to destroy our records we ensure they are obliged to follow strict protocols for the destruction of confidential information.

 Changes to the Privacy Notice